Blast From the Past – Top 10 Songs and Movies from the 1920’s!

 For the first of Cariloop’s new Blast from the Past series, comes the top ten songs and movies from the 1920’s!
 Have you ever wondered what the world was like when your elders were younger?
 Here’s your chance to dive right into the music and films of their time!

-While your senior loved ones were most likely born in the 1920’s or later, these songs and movies were classics from that time that they can most likely recognize!
+While your loved ones were most likely born in the 1920’s or later, these songs and movies were classics from that time that they can most likely recognize!

 The Roaring Twenties